J-S-Glenn/Raspberry-Pi-Dev/mass_storage_OTG/README.md

-# Configure Raspberry Pi Zero W as NTFS USB Drive
+# Configure Raspberry Pi Zero W as FAT32 USB Drive

 This guide was created to provide step-by-step instructions to configure your Raspberry Pi W as a USB storage device.